ccn-platform/ccn-backend/legal/terms.customer.md

 4.3 Service Fees

+The platform may apply a system service fee for each credit or debt managed through the system.
+The service fee is determined by the platform and may vary depending on the amount of the credit or debt.

  The customer will pay a service fee depending on the loan or debt.
 The fee is included in the total payable amount.
 This fee is part of the system’s service structure.